-- Be prepared — people leave their jobs for a variety of reasons and it is vital you have a policy in place when it happens.
+- Be prepared - people leave their jobs for a variety of reasons and it is vital you have a policy in place to establish what your ‘exit’ process is, so everyone knows what is expected of them.

 - Determine which day they will actually finish - will they be working their full notice period or taking any remaining paid holiday?